 No magic views or tropical sunsets here.

-Just a nice coffee place on the inside street of Fira town.
+Just a nice coffee place on the main street of Fira town.

 Best Souvlaki Place in Fira: Yogi